eldrgeek/git-glitch/README.md

-# Git in Glitch
+# Git in glitch

-This is a proof of concept for using `git` in `gomix`
+This is a proof of concept for using `git` in `glitch`

+The project is hosted in `Github` at [EmbeddedMike/git-glitch](https://github.com/EmbeddedMike/git-glitch)

-I plan to make improvements to suit my workflow and would welcome others joining the project and improving it.
+I plan to make improvements to suit my workflow and would welcome others improving it.
+If you would like an invite to the `glitch` project, you can message me through `git`.
+Or you can fork my project on github, remix this to your own, make changes and send me a PR

 # How it works
 ## Overview